mateonunez/lyra-impact/README.md

-# Import JSON
+# 🌍☄️️ Impact

-Convert a JSON file into a Lyra instance.
+Convert an API into a [Lyra](https://github.com/nearform/lyra) instance.

 ## Usage